JemimaBecker/Part-II-Project_work/Best cell types to work with.md

-# Week 5: Identifying the best cell type and candidate genes
+# Identifying the best cell type and candidate genes

 ## DESeq2